Personal ministry funds

 Hôpital Barthimée is a small Christian hospital providing quality health care in a low-income Muslim community.
 Competent health care offered with Christian love demonstrates to Muslims the grace and mercy of Jesus.
 At Barthimée, Muslims encounter Christian doctors and hospital staff.
 Chaplains pray with patients and comfort them with Scripture, while always on the lookout for Muslims open to hearing more of the Bible and more about Jesus.
-The Christian Hospital Outreach Project finances a Christian chaplain at Hôpital Barthimée, supports a fund for the poorest patients who cannot pay for their health care, and buys much needed equipment to diagnose and treat patients.
+The Christian Hospital Outreach Project finances two Christian chaplains at Hôpital Barthimée, supports a fund for the poorest patients who cannot pay for their health care, and helps to buy much needed equipment to diagnose and treat patients.

 Building Tomorrow Today Scholarships

 Young national Christians are the future of the church and the best hope for reaching this 99.9% M*sl*m people group with the Good News.
 Yet, their inability to read and write well is a significant liability.
 But public schools here are plagued with frequent teacher strikes, poor facilities, and large class sizes.

 A great alternative is small, inexpensive private schools that already exist.
 The education is significantly better than in Senegal’s public schools, yet most parents simply cannot afford better schooling for their children.
 Many families spend 90% of their meager income on rent, food, and clothing, leaving little for medical needs and school expenses.

 We are partnering with a national church to provide scholarships for the children of low-income Christians.
 At a very reasonable cost, we can help the small national church in this mostly Muslim country grow in intellectual, economic, and ministry capacity.
 The Church of Jesus Christ will be stronger tomorrow because of our investment in them today.

 Please join our Building Tomorrow Today scholarship program.
 Scholarships cover school fees, basic supplies, and a school uniform.